Beekan/CTF_WriteUps/OverTheWire/Bandit/Level2>Level3.md

 ```Bash
 cat spaces\ in\ this\ filename
 ```
+You should now be able to view the password.

-2. Exit from bandit2 shell
+2. Exit bandit2 shell.
 ```Bash
 exit
 ```

-3. ssh to bandit3 shell
+3. ssh into bandit3.
 ```Bash
 ssh bandit3@bandit.labs.overthewire.org -p 2220
 ```